 - An employee targeted for reporting another for their failure to practice new health and safety protocols at work, such as wearing a mask

-There are many more situations that may have led to wrongful termination during the pandemic.
+Many more situations may have led to wrongful termination during the pandemic.
 If you believe COVID-19 has caused your employer to terminate you wrongfully, our wrongful termination lawyers have the experience needed to help you build your case.

-In 2020, employees depended on the federal Families First Coronavirus Response Act (FFCRA) passing, California employees’ rights have been extended to protect against wrongful termination in the aftermath of the coronavirus pandemic.
-This Act required certain employers to provide those employees with paid sick leave and extended medical or family leave if they or a family member were infected with the coronavirus.
+In 2020, employees depended on the federal Families First Coronavirus Response Act (FFCRA) to protect them against wrongful termination in the aftermath of the coronavirus pandemic.
+This Act required certain employers to provide their employees with paid sick leave and extended medical or family leave if they or a family member were infected with the coronavirus.

 Consult with California Wrongful Termination Lawyers